“No one is born a great cook. One learns by doing. The only real stumbling block is the fear of failure.” Julia Child

 “Food is my favourite subject!
 I love cooking and trying out new things.
 I learn things in school and then go home and practice them with my family.”
 Year 7 student

-Key Stage 4 Food students follow the AQA GCSE Food specification.
+Key Stage 4 Food students follow the NCFE GCSE Food specification.

-The full AQA GCSE Food specification can be downloaded at the bottom of this page.
+The full NCFE GCSE Food specification can be downloaded at the bottom of this page.